Bennykillua/Getting-started-in-Technical-Writing/Learning Resources/Speak.md

 - Wanna speak at [Let's Talk Technical Writing](https://twitter.com/writefortech)? send a dm.

+- Wanna speak at [Write the Docs Nigeria](https://twitter.com/NgDocs)? send a dm.

-- Wanna speak at [Let's Talk Technical Writing](https://twitter.com/NgDocs)? send a dm.
+- Wanna speak at [Write the Docs Kenya](https://www.meetup.com/wtd-kenya/) [Twitter](https://mobile.twitter.com/wtd_kenya).
+Check out their [event page](https://docs.google.com/spreadsheets/d/1Hzygi9izMrQyL_EYWV5puf2hCK65cClsd3pacrFq61A/edit#gid=0) and send a dm.

 - Keep an eye on the [Write the Docs Conferences site](https://www.writethedocs.org/conf/) to deliver a talk at either Write the Docs Portland, Prague, or Australia.